Snowball Sampling: Definition

 - Cost effective: This method is cost effective as the referrals are obtained from a primary data source.
 It’s is convenient and not so expensive as compared to other methods.

 - Sample hesitant subjects: Some people do not want to come forward and participate in research studies, because they don’t want their identity to be exposed.
 Snowball sampling helps for this situation as they ask for a reference from people known to each other.
 There are some sections of the target population which are hard to contact.
 For example, if a researcher intends to understand the difficulties faced by HIV patients, other sampling methods will not be able to provide these sensitive samples.
 In snowball sampling, researchers can closely examine and filter members of a population infected by HIV and conduct a research by talking to them, making them understand the research objective, and eventually, analyzing the received feedback.

 Disadvantages of Snowball Sampling

-- Sampling bias and margin of error: Since people refer those whom they know and have similar traits this sampling method can have a potential sampling bias and margin of error.
+- Sampling bias and margin of error: Since people refer those whom they know and have similar traits, this sampling method can have a potential sampling errors and margin of error.
 This means a researcher might only be able to reach out to a small group of people and may not be able to complete the study with conclusive results.

 - Lack of cooperation: There are fair chances even after referrals, people might not be cooperative and refuse to participate in the research studies.